mslinn/creategem/README.md

     --block, --blockn, --executable, --host, --private, --tag, --tagn

-The `--type` option must be used, and requires one of the following values:
-`tag`, `block`, `generator`, or `hooks`.

-All but the `hooks` option require the name of the subcommand/file to be generated.
+All options require the name of the subcommand/file to be generated.
 You can specify the same type several times, for example:

 ```shell